Unit 5 - Practice Quiz

 Support Hard

-A. Leverage of the rule
+A. Confidence of the rule

-B. Support of the rule
+B. Lift of the rule

-C. Lift of the rule
+C. Leverage of the rule

-D. Confidence of the rule
+D. Support of the rule

 52 An Isolation Forest algorithm struggles to isolate a specific point anomaly in a dataset with 50 dimensions.
 Investigation reveals the anomaly is easily linearly separable but hidden within a complex linear combination of 10 heavily correlated features.
 Why does the standard Isolation Forest fail here?